 In 2019 she traveled to the G7 Women7 in Paris, France, where she delivered a speech at the UNESCO on Indigenous women, peace and security.
 That same year, she traveled to Windhoek, Namibia to actively participate in discussions on the United Nations' resolution 1325 on women, peace and security at the Focal Point meeting on UNSCR1325.

 In 2018, she received the Young Alumnus Award from her ''Alma Mater'', the University of Ottawa where she obtained a Bachelor in Communication and Sociology and a Master’s degree in Sociology.

-In 2019, she received the Order of Ottawa from the City of Ottawa and was included for a second time in 9 years in the Women's Executive Network of Canada's top 100 Most powerful women in the Mercedes Benz Canada emerging leader category
+On November 21, 2019, she received the Order of Ottawa from the City of Ottawa and was included for a second time in 9 years in the Women's Executive Network of Canada's top 100 Most powerful women in the Mercedes Benz Canada emerging leader category.